 How often you bath your dog will depend on his breed and of course the length of his coat.
 You don’t want to do it excessively to the point that you eliminate the oils that naturally occur in your dog’s coat.
-However, there are some guidelines, on how to give a dog a bath, that will allow you to determine the best cleansing routine for you and your pet.
+However, there are some guidelines, with tips for bathing a dog, that will allow you to determine the best cleansing routine for you and your pet.

 How Often Should You Give Your Dog a Bath?